michael-mackenzie/Hangry-O-Meter/README.md

 ## Using the app

-1. Give you web browser access to your webcam.
+1. Give your web browser access to your webcam:

 <kbd>
   <img src="../master/photos/allow.GIF" />
 </kbd>

-2. Look into the camera and express your current emotion.
+2. Look into the camera and express your current emotion:

 <kbd>
   <img src="../master/photos/transition.gif" />